reviewdog/action-tflint/README.md

           github_token: ${{ secrets.github_token }}
           working_directory: "testdata" # Optional.
 Change working directory
           reporter: github-pr-review # Optional.
 Change reporter
-          fail_on_error: "true" # Optional.
-Fail action if errors are found
+          fail_level: "any" # Optional.
+Fail action if it finds at least 1 issue with severity greater than or equal to the given level.
           filter_mode: "nofilter" # Optional.
 Check all files, not just the diff
           tflint_version: "v0.24.0" # Optional.
 Custom version, instead of latest
           tflint_rulesets: "azurerm google" # Optional.
 Extra official rulesets to install